Contact Us

 Windows User: "The OpenVPN-GUI icon disappeared from the system tray."

-2) Go to the "Processes" tab.
-Look for openvpn-gui.exe as shown.
+2) Go to the Processes tab.

 Task Manager showing OpenVPN GUI

-3) Select the line that says openvpn-gui.exe by clicking on it.
+3) Select the line that says openvpn-gui.exe

-4) Click on "End Process".
+4) Click on End Process.

-This will terminate the OpenVPN Gui application allowing you to re-launch it.
+This will terminate the OpenVPN-GUI application allowing you to re-launch it.

 This will place the icon in the system tray and you can proceed as normal from that point.